 The perspective of each stream is correct, but at the same time, incomplete.
 Each of these three segments carries with it corresponding strengths.
 However, it simultaneously contains risks inherent from persisting in an unbalanced point of view of the Godhead.

 Schwarz’s prescription for this is that all Christians should equally pursue the three parts of the Godhead: Father, Son, and Holy Spirit, experiencing God in totality, not in part.
+A Trinitarian faith.
 In doing so, our understanding of who God is will become more balanced.
 The result is that we will all arrive at the holistic center of who God is, being more unified in the process.